adrenlinerush/portscan/README.md

 * Code is not optimized.
 One example is that /scan writes to the db and then uses the same function as /scan/scan_id to query the db to retrieve it instead of using data in memory.
 This was done for speed of development.
 * No thought was put into whether functionality should be put into separate class/module for reuseability.
-* There is no unit testing.
-I tried to break everything down to very simple functions to limit potential for error but only simple curl spot testing was done.
 * I did not put much thought into language, framework, or data storage.
 Is flask the best option out there and would a nosql database have been better?
 Would a redis cache met the requirements?
 * Very little error handling and input validation done.
 * Database uses root user instead of user with only permissions required for application.